Research and Development Services

 If you would like to learn more about U.S. Department of Commerce resources, you may listen to a free recording of a webinar entitled “U.S. Department of Commerce Resources for U.S. Educational Institutions” at the following link here.

-If you would like to connect with us and be made aware of upcoming opportunities, whether they be events, webinars, or leads related to open foreign government tenders, please contact Jennifer.email@example.com.
+If you would like to connect with us and be made aware of upcoming opportunities, such as trade events, webinars, or trade leads related to open foreign government tenders, please contact LeeAnne.Haworth@trade.gov.

 - National Council of University Research Administrators (NCURA): https://www.ncura.edu/